EvgeniyKorepov/MinerPro-for-NiceHash/README.md

 - Failover - switching to other locations when the stratum server fails.
 - Caching Nicehash SMA data.
 - Dev fee 0.8% (one minute in two hours).

+# <a name="Nearfuture"></a> Near future
+- A mobile application for Android that receives push messages about critical problems and allows you to remotely view the main logs.

 # <a name="PrepareExcavator"></a> How to prepare an Excavator?